sahraanuur/sahraanuur/README.md

 - 👋 Hi, I’m @sahraanuur.
 - 👀 I’m interested in data and ux/ui design.
-- 🌱 I’m currently learning data analysis.
+- 🌱 I’m currently learning data tech skills.
 - 💞️ I’m looking to collaborate on projects related to my interests.
 - 📫 You can reach me through Linkedin- attachec to my profile.
 - 😄 Pronouns: She/her.